deepak539/calculator-web-app/README.md

 }

-I learned how to make theme swithcer using SASS.

 ### Continued development

 I am still trying to understand the code of generating css using SASS for switching themes.